MicrosoftDocs/azure-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 A: No, you can't.
 Azure Hybrid Benefit supports conversion only on pay-as-you-go images.

-*Q: I've uploaded my own RHEL image from on-premises (via Azure Migrate, Azure Site Recovery, or otherwise) to Azure.
+*Q: I've uploaded my own RHEL or SLES image from on-premises (via Azure Migrate, Azure Site Recovery, or otherwise) to Azure.
 Can I convert the billing on these images from BYOS to PAYG?*

 A: No, you can't.
 The Azure Hybrid Benefit capability is currently available only to RHEL and SLES images in Azure Marketplace.

-*Q: I've uploaded my own RHEL image from on-premises (via Azure Migrate, Azure Site Recovery, or otherwise) to Azure.
+*Q: I've uploaded my own RHEL or SLES image from on-premises (via Azure Migrate, Azure Site Recovery, or otherwise) to Azure.
 Do I need to do anything to benefit from Azure Hybrid Benefit?*

 A: No, you don't.
-RHEL images that you upload are already considered BYOS, and you're charged only for Azure infrastructure costs.
+RHEL or SLES images that you upload are already considered BYOS, and you're charged only for Azure infrastructure costs.
 You're responsible for RHEL subscription costs, just as you are for your on-premises environments.

 *Q: Can I use Azure Hybrid Benefit on VMs deployed from Azure Marketplace RHEL and SLES SAP images?*